TheYuriG/blog_lessons/discord_create_channels/README.md

 					// to use the success message below
 				}

-				// If we managed to create the thread, orphaned or using the
+				// If we managed to create the Thread, orphaned or using the
 				// initial message as parent, edit the initial response
 				// with a success message
 				await interactionReplied.edit({